signaltrace-dev/term_with_date_range/README.md

 ## CONFIGURATION
 * Add field of type "Term With Date Range" to a content type

+* Select a vocabulary to associate with the field on the field settings page

 * (Optional) Configure labels and styling
 	-"Date From" and "Date To" both have options to allow for setting the label text, alignment, and CSS.